bvieira/sv4git/README.md

 ### Installing

-- Download the latest release and add the binary on your path
+- Download the latest release and add the binary to your path
 - Optional: Set `SV4GIT_HOME` to define user configs, check [config](#config) for more information.

 ### Config